Online Therapy for Gay Men · UK & Europe

 Online therapy for gay men

 Weekly psychotherapy built around gay male psychology.
-Minority stress, internalised homophobia, relational patterns, identity, body, sexuality — treated as the primary territory, not a footnote.
+Minority stress, internalised homophobia, relational patterns, identity, body and sexuality.
+Treated as the primary territory, not a footnote.

 Format50 min · weekly